 - There are weekly non-stop flights from international destinations such as Montreal, Toronto, Frankfurt, Madrid, Bogotá, Panamá City, and San José.

 The other airport with international flights is the Rafael Hernández Airport (BQN) in Aguadilla, in the northwest region of Puerto Rico.
-Comparably smaller than the SJU, this hangar receives commercial flights from Orlando and other cities from major airlines such as Jet Blue, National Airlines, Spirit Airlines, United Airlines, and private charters.
+Comparably smaller than the SJU, this hangar receives commercial flights from Orlando and other cities from major airlines such as Jet Blue, Frontier Airlines, Spirit Airlines, United Airlines, and private charters.
 Frontier recently added direct flights from Tampa, Florida, to their roster.

 Mercedita International Airport

-The Mercedita International Airport (PSE) in Ponce receives a handful of commercial flights from the mainland U.S., mainly to cities like Orlando and New York City, with services from JetBlue.
-Smaller than SJU and BQN, Mercedita is ideal if your time on the Island is mostly on the south region.
+The Mercedita International Airport (PSE) in Ponce receives a handful of commercial flights from the mainland U.S., mainly to cities like Orlando and New York City, with services from Frontier, JetBlue, and Spirit Airlines.
+Smaller than SJU and BQN, Mercedita is ideal if your time on the Island is mostly in the south region.